 One thing I know for sure is that when the time comes for us to upgrade our press, we’d love to invest in a wood tortilla press like this one.

 When the time comes for you to start your search, Amazon is a great place to start.
 They carry a large selection (over 700 results in this Amazon search).
 The prices and styles vary quite a bit.
-I recommend this one.
+If you’re looking for a place to start your search, I recommend this one.

 Ever since we got a tortilla press, making homemade tortillas is much less of a chore.
 It’s so easy.
 I mean…it’s easy enough that my five year old daughter can do the pressing part all on her own!
 Here’s a picture.